jorgecardleitao/private-jets/methodology.md

 * ICAO number: an identifier (e.g. `4596B2`) set on the transponder
 * ADS-B event: a signal emitted by a ADS-B transponder of an aircraft containing the ICAO number, time and position (including altitude)
 * ADS-B receiver: a device that receives / listens to ADS-B signals
-* [adsbexchange](https://globe.adsbexchange.com): a commercial platform used to aggregate real time ADS-B signals listened by receivers worldwide
+* [adsbexchange](https://globe.adsbexchange.com): a commercial platform that aggregates real time ADS-B signals listened by receivers worldwide
 * leg: a continuous sequence of ADS-B positions in time where the aircraft is flying

 ## Assumptions

-* At any given point in time, an aircraft is assigned a unique a tail number (e.g. `OY-EUR`).
+At any given point in time:

+* an aircraft is assigned a unique a tail number (e.g. `OY-EUR`).
-* At any given point in time, an aircraft is assigned a unique ICAO number (e.g. `4596B2`).
+* an aircraft is assigned a unique ICAO number (e.g. `4596B2`).
-* At any given point in time, there is a one-to-one relationship between the assigned ICAO number and the assigned assigned tail number (`OY-EUR <-> 4596B2`).
+* there is a one-to-one relationship between the assigned ICAO number and the assigned assigned tail number (`OY-EUR <-> 4596B2`).
-* At any given point in time, [adsbexchange](https://globe.adsbexchange.com) contains the current set of aircrafts with:
+* [adsbexchange](https://globe.adsbexchange.com) contains the current set of aircrafts with:
   * tail number
   * ICAO number
   * Model name
-* At any given point in time, a flying aircraft has its ADS-B transponder turned on.
+* a flying aircraft has its ADS-B transponder turned on.
 * [adsbexchange](https://globe.adsbexchange.com) maintains and operates the historical datasets of ADS-B signals received in the platform.

 ## Design